 It’s no longer enough just to do good journalism and hope it gets noticed, respected and funded.
 Journalists must work to actively demonstrate credibility and earn their community’s trust.

-Trusting News is offering a five-week online course that will give you research-backed strategies for earning trust in the course of your work.
-And thanks to grant funding, the course is totally free for now.
+The Trusting News team offers a course that will give you research-backed strategies for earning trust.
+And thanks to grant funding, the courses are totally free for now.